Shailly-Sahay/Tee-Fusion/README.md

-Here’s a simple and effective README file for your project:

----

 # Tee Fusion

 Tee Fusion is a 3D product customization tool built with **React**, **Tailwind CSS**, **Three.js**, and **Framer Motion**.
 It allows users to change the colors of T-shirts, apply logos, and explore dynamic product visualizations in a sleek and interactive way.